 A CoinTracker plan provides access to capital gains and losses insights and tax reporting.
 Our plans are priced based on the number of transactions completed in the last calendar year.

 Our system will automatically suggest the most suitable plan for you based on your previous calendar year’s transaction count.
-When you sign up, this information is displayed at the bottom of each plan option on the Subscriptions plan page.
+When you sign up, this information is displayed at the bottom of each plan option on the Subscriptions page.
 Click the i symbol next to the transaction number to view more details about how transactions are counted towards that plan.

 Annual renewals